BTNeandertha1/BTDiablo/README.md

 - Fixed a bug where allies wouldnt attack Duriel
 - Fixed a bug with weird TCs on Duriel
 - Uber Mephisto and Diablo Now Drop Charms Instead of Standard of Heros
+- All Gems are now Dark Green text

 ## Characters
 - Walking is the same as running